-Once you enter the temple grounds the building right after the gate is the main building, hondo.
+Once we entered the temple grounds, the building right after the gate was the main building, hondo.

-Kakurin-ji’s hondo is very unique in that it combines three different architectural techniques: Zenshu-yo, Daibuts-yo and Wa-yo, thus registered as national treasure in that three major temple architectural styles are well combined.
+Kakurin-ji’s hondo is very old and unique in that it combines different architectural techniques, thus registered as national treasure.
 The hondo enshrines five statues, including the main deity, Yakushi Nyorai.
 Sadly, these statues are only open for public viewing once every 60 years, which means the next viewing will be in 2057.

 Right next to the hondo is another national treasure building, the Taishi-do.
 In fact, this building is actually the oldest existing building in the entire prefecture.
-Moreover, Kakurin-ji is only one temple in Hyogo Prefecture that has more than one national treasure building.
-Unfortunately, the Taishi-do is not open to the public.
-You can see what the inside originally looked like in the temple museum if you are interested!
+Moreover, Kakurin-ji is only one temple in Hyogo Prefecture that has more than one national treasure building, which is exactly why we decide to visit this temple!

 Points of Interest